Man arrested in connection to weekend shooting

 This is believed to be an isolated incident and there is no threat to the public.

-The Lockhart Police Department would like to thank the APD SWAT for their assistance in this investigation.
+The Lockhart Police Department thanked the APD SWAT for its assistance in the investigation.